-While your safety is important to us, please remember it is your responsibility.
+While your safety is important to us, it is your responsibility.
 There are no lifeguards on duty at our designated swimming areas.
 Our rangers regularly patrol lakes and recreation areas but they can't be everywhere to help you.
-To play it safe while swimming at our lakes, be sure to follow these simple rules:
+Follow these simple rules:

 - Always know where your children are – there are no lifeguards here.